k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-Secret represents a secret that should populate this volume.
+secret represents a secret that should populate this volume.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#secret

 <table>
     <thead>